mati-fernandez/portfolio-react/tailwind-migration.md

    - **Value**: `tailwindcss`

 That’s it!
 No more yellow squiggly lines ruining your vibe.

-## Tailwind v4 & Styles Structure Notes

-We no longer use **tailwind.config.js**.
-With Tailwind CSS v4, all customization is handled inside **tailwind.css**.

-Custom CSS variables (colors, sizes, etc.) are defined within the **@theme** block.

-We organize styles using the following layers:

-- @theme: for CSS variables.

-- @layer base: for global styles, complex selectors, or highly reused rules.

-- @layer utilities: for specific utility classes that Tailwind doesn’t provide.

-To avoid the initial flicker before Tailwind loads, we set a temporary background-color, color, and height inline in the **<body>** tag of index.html.

-We use **currentColor** in SVGs so they inherit the correct theme color dynamically.

-When a **calc()** operation is needed only once, we apply it inline (e.g. `style={{ height: calc(var(--font-size-landscape) * 0.6) }}`) instead of creating a utility class.
+---
+## Variables & Theme handling (Tailwind v4)
+We now define most of our CSS variables inside the @theme layer of tailwind.css.
+This allows Tailwind v4 to match them directly with its utility classes (e.g. bg-[--color-primary]), enabling autocomplete and maintaining full compatibility without needing a tailwind.config.js file.

+### Structure
+The dark theme is the default, so its variables are defined globally inside @theme.

+The light theme variables are defined inside a [data-theme="light"] selector, which is placed in the @layer base, since @theme does not support selectors.

+### Why this works
+Utility prefixes like bg-, text-, border-, etc. automatically infer the expected variable type, so Tailwind can match UC usage like `landscape:hover:bg-general-primary` with the variable `--color-general-primary` defined inside @theme.

+However, if a variable is defined only in a selector like `[data-theme="light"]` in @layer base, Tailwind won't match it automatically for UC autocomplete.
+That's why the default theme (dark) goes in @theme.

+### Examples of successful matching:
+- `text-general-primary → --color-general-primary`
+- `bg-general-secondary-alpha → --color-general-secondary-alpha`
+- `border-general → --border-general`

+### Only complex or frequently reused selectors are kept in @layer base.
+---
 ## Implementing Motion for better integration with TailWind
+---
+## Additional Notes & Practices

+- **Initial Flicker Prevention**: To avoid the initial flicker before Tailwind loads, we set a temporary background-color, color, and height inline in the **<body>** tag of `index.html`.

+- **SVG Color Inheritance**: We use **currentColor** in SVGs so they inherit the correct theme color dynamically.

+- **One-Time `calc()` Operations**: When a **calc()** operation is needed only once, we apply it inline (e.g., `style={{ height: calc(var(--font-size-landscape) * 0.6) }}`) instead of creating a utility class.
+---
 ## Conclusion
 This migration helped me better organize styles and greatly reduced the amount of custom CSS required.
 It also aligned the project with more modern frontend practices and made future maintenance easier.